OCA/field-service/fieldservice_stock_request/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module is an add-on for the Field Service application in Odoo.
-It provides inventory and stock operations.
+It provides stock requests in field service orders.

 **Table of contents**